ga-wdi-boston/ruby/README.md

 ### Semicolons

-One of the first things you might notice about Ruby is a conspicuous lack of semicolons.
+We have been writing JavaScript without semicolons; however, when searching the internet for help, you most likely have encountered semicolons in solutions.
+In Ruby, there is a conspicuous lack of semicolons.

 ```ruby
 [1] pry(main)> 1